-The Academy continues to offer disability days during the holidays for disabled children, their siblings, parents and carers.
-They are a great success and we have developed a programme to incorporate this into our holiday camps provision.
+The club continues to offer disability days during the holidays for disabled children, their siblings, parents and carers.
+They are a great success and the club has developed a programme to incorporate this into their holiday camps provision.
+These events are always filled very quickly.